 Geometric distortion is an issue with a large majority of lenses, especially at the focal length extents of a zoom lens.
 At 70mm, this lens has only slight barrel distortion.
 By 100mm, the distortion reverses to a slight pincushion profile that gradually increases to only mild at 210mm.

-Most modern lenses have lens correction profiles available for the popular image processing software applications and distortion can be easily removed using these, but distortion correction is destructive at the pixel level and this technique is seldom as good as using a distortion-free lens and focal length combination in the first place.
+Most modern lenses have lens correction profiles available for the popular image processing software applications and distortion can be easily removed using these, but geometric distortion correction requires stretching and this technique is seldom as good as using a distortion-free lens and focal length combination in the first place.

 Taking a closer look at bokeh: